At Greater Springfield Veterinary, we take dental health seriously and offer FREE dental checks for every patient

 A thorough clean of your pet’s teeth will be completed with an ultrasonic scaler, followed by a polish with a rotating prophy head and pet-friendly toothpaste.

-All ROUTINE dental procedures include:
+All ROUTINE dental procedures at our hospitals include:

 - A day of hospitalisation (overnight stays are rarely necessary).